Private Data Elements#

 This can also be helpful during interactive sessions when exploring DICOM files, to remove a large number of lines from the display of a dataset – lines which may not provide useful information.

-Adding new entries to the DICOM dictionary
+Adding new elements to the DICOM dictionaries#

 >>> add_dict_entry(tag=0x888800001, VR="SH", keyword="SomeNewTag", description="Some New Tag")